KESTKR1987/code_louisville_python2/README.md

 # The dataset was taken from Kaggle at https://www.kaggle.com/akdagmelih/hov-alvin-dives-data

 # Requirements
-•	Python 3.7 and newer
+1. Python 3.7 and newer
-•	Latest version of Anaconda (4.9) and newer
+2. Anaconda 4.9 and newer

 # Installation
   1. First download the project using git clone https://github.com/KESTKR1987/code_louisville_python2 Another option would be to download the zip file of the project.
   2. Next, the installation of Jupyter Notebook or Lab.
 I had originally installed them using Anaconda which includes Jupyter Notebook, Lab, and a host of other programs.     https://www.anaconda.com/products/individual